P.R.C. Law on the Protection of Minors (Draft Revisions) (Second Reading Draft)

 Article 63: The State encourages and supports the creation and broadcast of online content platforms conducive to the healthy growth of minors; encourages and supports the research, production, and use of network technology, products, and services aimed at minors and suited to minors' physical and psychological developmental characteristics.

-Article 64:The state encourages research and development of network products and services conducive to the healthy upbringing of minors, lawfully punishing the exploitation of the networks to engage in activities that endanger the psychological and physical well-being of minors, and providing a safe and healthy network environment for minors.
+Article 64:The internet information departments and other relevant departments shall strengthen oversight and inspections of efforts to protect minors, lawfully punishing the exploitation of the networks to engage in activities that endanger the psychological and physical well-being of minors, and providing a safe and healthy network environment for minors.

 Article 65: As needed for the protection of minors at different ages and stages of development, the Internet Information Departments, together with the departments for culture and tourism, news and publication, film, radio, and television; are to consider the different age periods of minors to determine the types and scope of online information that might impact minors' physical and psychological health, and judgment standards.